A-Sverdrup/minsizer/README.md

-                                          be used, e.g. 'JP' will convert both JPG and PNG images and 'GT' will convert GIF and TIFF images
+                                          be used, e.g. 'JP' will convert both JPG and PNG images and 'GT' will convert GIF and TIFF images minsizer4 [-a] OR minsizer4 /A: Preserve alpha-channel for PNG and TIFF.

 minsizer4 [-e] OR minsizer4 /E: Ignore errors and proceed, do not ask user input
                                 to continue.

 minsizer4 [-q] OR minsizer4 /Q: Quit after finishing conversion, do not ask user
                                 input to exit.